 Frequent and thorough monitoring by one of our general dentists helps you avoid these problems.
 On very few occasions, impacted canines may not need further intervention.
 However, the majority of the time, they require additional treatment.

-Ask your Lovett dental specialist about services, including oral surgery in Houston, TX.
+Ask your Lovett Dental specialist about services, including oral surgery.

 At Lovett Dental, we think you deserve a choice for any specialty care necessary.
 You can access any of the following specialty services:

 If you need veneers and high-end cosmetic dental work, we offer cosmetic solutions using the latest technology.
 You’ll appreciate our general dentists as you get to know them throughout the year.
 Show your kids the importance of regular check-ups when you bring them to our children’s dentists.
 If you or a family member need implant-supported dentures, we’re here to help.